harrisonlab/phytophthora_fragariae/README.md

 ```
 P.fragariae - A4
 The number of ORF CRNs overlapping Augustus CRNs:
-100
+99
 The number of Augustus CRNs overlapping ORF CRNs:
-105
+104
 The number of CRNs unique to ORF models:
-6
+7
 The number of CRNs unique to Augustus models:
-5
+3
 The number of sequences extracted is
-116
+114
 P.fragariae - Bc1
 The number of ORF CRNs overlapping Augustus CRNs:
-99
+100
 The number of Augustus CRNs overlapping ORF CRNs:
-109
+108
 The number of CRNs unique to ORF models:
-7
+6
 The number of CRNs unique to Augustus models:
 4
 The number of sequences extracted is
-120
+118
 P.fragariae - Bc16
 The number of ORF CRNs overlapping Augustus CRNs:
 111